Laboratory Equipment Disposal

 University employees are prohibited from discarding laboratory equipment or appliances in the trash without prior approval of EH&S.

 Employees are prohibited from abandoning equipment or appliances on docks, in storage areas or exterior spaces, or otherwise creating a hazard or nuisance with such abandoned equipment.
 A material is considered abandoned if it is no longer suitable for its intended purpose, poses an immediate hazard, or is not intended for use in a reasonable amount of time.
-Abandoned materials will be removed by EH&S or Facilities Planning and Management; and the associated costs will be billed to the originating department.
+Abandoned equipment will be removed by ISU Surplus and the associated costs will be billed to the originating department.